Category - Boilers

 What is a boiler flue?

 The boiler flue is a large pipe that travels from the boiler to an external wall of the house.
 It allows the exhaust gases and fumes created by the boiler's operation to escape outside the house instead of inside the home.
-Looking at your boiler, the flue is the large chimney-like pipe often coming from the top or off the back of your boiler.
+When you’re looking at your boiler, the flue is the large chimney-like pipe often coming from the top or back of your boiler.

 How does a boiler flue work?

 A boiler flue is effectively a chimney.
-The flue brings air into the boiler for combustion and expels the products of that combustion back to the outside.
-There are typically two waste products that a properly functioning modern boiler creates; carbon dioxide and condensation, both by-products of how boilers heat water.
-A modern boiler does condense, and this condensation runs back through the flue system and collects in the boiler.
+The flue brings air into the boiler to aid the boiler's combustion and expels the products of that combustion back to the outside.
+There are typically two waste products that a properly functioning modern boiler creates: carbon dioxide and water vapour.

-The flue is connected (in most cases) to a fan inside the boiler, which helps propel the products of combustion out of the boiler through the wall to the outside air.
+In most cases, the flue is connected to a heat exchanger and fan inside the boiler.
+The fan propels the products of combustion out of the boiler via the flue to the outside air.
 In most boilers, this fan is connected to the flue system and many other components.
-These components work in series, and if any one faulty part breaks this series, the boiler will not operate - the boiler is designed in this way to ensure safety.
+These components work in a series, and if any faulty part breaks this series, the boiler will not operate - the boiler is designed in this way to ensure safety.

 Where is my boiler flue?

-Most commonly, the exit point for the boiler flue pipe will be through the closest external wall off the top of the boiler or out the back of the boiler and is known as a horizontal flue.
-The flue can exit, however, in many different ways; some travel through ceiling voids and some travel up off the boiler and through the roof vertically (also known as a vertical flue).
+Most commonly, the exit point for the boiler flue pipe will be through the closest external wall off the top of the boiler or out the back of the boiler, which is known as a horizontal flue.
+The flue can travel outside in many different ways depending on the layout of your property.
+Some travel through ceiling voids, and some travel up off the boiler and through the roof vertically.

-Whether you have a combi boiler, a regular boiler or a system boiler, you will have a boiler flue with your system.
-If you don’t, your heating system isn’t meeting Gas Safe regulations, and you should call out an engineer immediately to get this resolved.
+Whether you have a combi boiler, a standard boiler or a system boiler, you should have a flue connected to it that’s complete throughout its length, supported and in good condition.
+If this is not the case, you should turn the appliance off and contact a Gas Safe registered engineer immediately in order to get this resolved.

 Time to upgrade your boiler?